-Information other than the financial report and auditor's report thereon
+Information other than the financial report and auditor's report thereon www.grantthornton.com.au ACN-130 913 594

 The Directors are responsible for the other information.
-The other information comprises the information included in the Group's annual report for the year ended 30 June 2023, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Group's annual report for the year ended 30 June 2024, but does not include the financial report and our auditor's report thereon.